sheikhijat/FilimoPlus-Button/README.md

 ## How to use
 1. Install and run [FilimoPlus](https://github.com/Saeed-Pooyanfar/filimo-plus) locally.
-2. Install and run the script from Greasy Fork.
+2. Install and run the script from Greasy Fork in your browser of choice.
+3. A button will now appear in every movie/series page on filimo.com to take you directly into the page equivalent in FilimoPlus.

+## Example Photo